By Tyler Schneider

 2nd District At-Large:

-French, a graphic designer and communications specialist and the Chair of the Planning and Development Committee for the Northland Regional Chamber of Commerce, succeeds Teresa Loar in the seat.
-In the primary, with a third challenger in the race, French netted 47.12% of the vote over Manley’s 34.42%.
+French, a graphic designer, communications specialist and the Chair of the Planning and Development Committee for the Northland Regional Chamber of Commerce, succeeds Teresa Loar.
+In a three-way primary, French netted 47.12% of the vote over Manley’s 34.42%.

-The latter’s performance on June 20, despite falling short by the slimmest of margins, is impressive in that she did win overall in Jackson County, with French taking 8,321 combined in Platte and Clay counties to Manley’s 4,930.
+The latter’s performance on June 20, despite falling short by the slimmest of margins, is impressive in that she did win the Jackson County vote.
+French claimed the seat thanks to a high turnout in the northland, where she earned 8,321 votes in Platte and Clay counties to Manley’s 4,930.

 3rd District At-Large:

-Patterson Hazley, an educational psychologist and UMKC researcher, had gained enough backing heading into the June 20 election to prompt Ellington to admit he was on the outside looking in on his own reelection chances.
+Patterson Hazley, an educational psychologist and UMKC researcher, had garnered enough support heading into the June 20 election to lead Ellington to previously admit that he was on the outside looking as far as his reelection chances were concerned.

 4th District At-Large:

-This was the youngest overall race being contested, with Rea at 37 years of age and Short, the son of a former Platte County Commissioner and an LGBTQ Commission member with the city, at 34.
+This was the youngest citywide race, with Rea, 37, besting Short, 34, the son of a former Platte County Commissioner and an LGBTQ Commission member with the city.

 At-Large 5th District:

-Cass-Galvin, a former Jackson County Legislator, had run a fairly successful underdog campaign against County Executive Frank White back in November, and her absence on the June 20 ballot seems to have bolstered Curls’ cross-appeal to moderate and conservative voters this time around.
+Cass-Galvin, a former Jackson County Legislator, was coming off a fairly successful underdog campaign against County Executive Frank White back in November.
+Her absence on the June 20 ballot looks to have bolstered Curls’ cross-appeal to moderate and conservative-leaning voters this time around.

 At-Large 6th District: